Charles DeLisi Award and Lecture

 Award recipients are nominated by their colleagues as having the distinction of being a renowned researcher within their field of expertise.
 They are reviewed by a panel and are awarded by the College of Engineering Dean.
 The Charles DeLisi Award and Lecture recognizes faculty members with extraordinary records of well-cited scholarship, senior leaders in industry and extraordinary entrepreneurs who have invented and mentored transformative technologies that impact our quality of life, and provides the recipient with a public forum to discuss his or her work before the Boston University academic community and the general public.

-Professor Selim Ünlü (ECE, BME, MSE) has been selected to receive the 2016 Charles DeLisi Award and Lecture.
-He will present the Charles DeLisi Distinguished Lecture, “Optical Interference: from Soap Bubbles to Digital Detection of Viral Pathogens” on Thursday, April 14 at 4 p.m. in the GSU Conference Auditorium.
+2016: Professor Selim Ünlü (ECE, BME, MSE). has been selected to receive the 2016 Charles DeLisi Award and Lecture.
+He will presented the Charles DeLisi Distinguished Lecture, “Optical Interference: from Soap Bubbles to Digital Detection of Viral Pathogens” on Thursday, April 14 at 4 p.m. in the GSU Conference Auditorium.

 Ünlü received his bachelor’s degree from the Middle East Technical University, Ankara, Turkey, and his Master’s and PhD degrees in electrical engineering from the University of Illinois at Urbana-Champaign.
 He has been on the faculty of Boston University since 1992 and is a Distinguished Professor of Engineering in electrical and computer engineering, with affiliations in biomedical engineering, physics, material science and engineering, and graduate medical sciences.
 He also served as the associate dean for Research and Graduate Programs in the College of Engineering as well as the associate director of the Center for Nanoscience and Nanobiotechnology.
 His research interests include nanophotonics and biophotonics, focusing on high-resolution solid immersion lens microscopy of integrated circuits and development of biological detection and imaging techniques, particularly in multiplexed detection of single viral pathogens and protein and nucleic acid microarrays.